mrpawlll/DJango-Website/README.md

 Instead of using the module "Whitenoise" to serve static files, use a seperate webserver (NGinx, Apache) that implements reverse-proxy to serve the static files instead.

+## Setting up Daphne and PostgreSQL using docker-compose
+If you're too lazy to manually setup Daphne and PostgreSQL on your machine, just run `docker compose up` after installing Docker (not going to explain Docker installation here, sorry).

 ## Setting up Daphne <br>
 First, you should install Python for your own system first.
 Then, install pyvenv for that installation of Python.
 After that, initialize a virtual environment.
 This can be done by running: <br>
 python -m venv env <br>